 6. sending an email if the lawyer is concerned that the NSA or other law enforcement agency may read the

 lawyer’s email communication, with or without a warrant.

 Turning Email Security into a Differentiator

 These are perfect examples of why a firm’s email security solution should be a selling point, rather than a check-the-box compliance obligation.
 Only dedicated email encryption systems like the SecureMail Gateway or our managed service Fast&Secure can provide this type of protection to clients.
 Using a secured web portal like SecureMessenger guarantees that the data is encrypted at rest and in transit with TLS encryption.
-But more importantly, the lawyer and client can create unique authentication passphrase to the secure access to the messages.
-So, for instance, even if a spouse has access to a client’s computer or their email account, they will NOT be able to access the secured emails without the unique passphrase established between the lawyer and client.
+But more importantly, the lawyer and client can create a unique authentication passphrase to secure access to the messages.
+So for instance, even if a spouse has access to a client’s computer or their email account, they will NOT be able to access the secured emails without the unique passphrase established between the lawyer and client.

 GlobalCerts’ Securemail Gateway solution utilizes the ‘SecureMessenger‘ delivery system, which delivers secured emails over a branded, TLS encrypted web portal, direct to the client’s computer or smartphone.
 The SMG stores secured emails with military grade AES-256 encryption in the sender’s environment.
 The sending organization is always in the complete control of the email.
 Messages are automatically deleted after a specified lifetime, or on-demand by the admin.